Mike-Honey/covid-19-outbreak-paths/README.md

 **Reference:**

+Case-level data on
+- New South Wales outbreak during June 2021
-Case-level data on Victorian outbreak during May-June 2021. [dbRaevn](https://twitter.com/dbRaevn) has manually constructed a diagram of the outbreak paths, based on information from daily press cases.
+- Victorian outbreak during May-June 2021

+[dbRaevn](https://twitter.com/dbRaevn) has manually constructed a diagram of the outbreak paths, based on information from daily press cases.

 This project turns that inforamtion into structured data and feeds it through an interactive dataviz solution, using [Power BI](https://powerbi.microsoft.com) with the [Drill Down Graph PRO Custom Visual by ZoomCharts](https://appsource.microsoft.com/en-us/product/power-bi-visuals/wa200002065?tab=overview).
 The interactive features allow the audience to filter the dataset by date, cluster or variant.